crossvale-inc/OCB-Rules/readme.md

 Use the BRMS REST API to access the rules.
 Below is the appropriate command to for this particular application.
 This call will insert a fact from the input file and fire all rules within the container.

 You should expect a JSON response containing the modified fact.
-The input file is required.
+The input file is required and all fields should be initialized.
 The rules will only fire for Fleet Ids that are contained within the rules.

 [More information on the BRMS REST API](https://access.redhat.com/documentation/en-us/red_hat_decision_manager/7.0/html/installing_and_configuring_red_hat_business_optimizer/optimizer-rest-api-for-execution-server-con)
 ```